Adding a custom field

 Adding a field using the Add Custom Field button

-- Configure the selection criteria for your field, as shown in the example below:
+Configure the selection criteria for your field, as shown in the example for the Checkboxes field below:

 The Field Name will appear as the custom field's title in both entering and retrieving information on issues, whereas the Field Description is displayed beneath the data entry field when entering new issues and editing existing issues, but not when browsing issues.